langdon/summit-2015-lab-15812/labs/chapter3.md

         docker build -t wordpress wordpress/

-1. Re-run the Wordpress image using the `atomic` CLI and test using the methods from the earlier step.
+1. Re-run the Wordpress image using the `atomic` CLI.
+We don't need to use complicated, error-prone `docker run` string.
+Test using the methods from the earlier step.

         docker stop wordpress
         docker rm wordpress